 GrantStation (In-Library Use Only): Search this database of over 9k funders that accept unsolicited grant proposals, applications, or letters of inquiry.

-Job and Career Accelerator: Using templates provided, create resumes and cover letters, learn interviewing techniques, and gain access to millions of job listings.
+Job and Career Accelerator: Match your skills to potential careers, use templates to create resumes and cover letters, learn interviewing techniques, and gain access to millions of job listings.

 JobNow: Powered by Brainfuse, JobNow provides live interactive online help combined with online resources to guide you through the necessary tasks to get a job.
 Funding provided through the American Dream Literacy Initiative of the American Library Association made possible thanks to the generosity of the Dollar General Literacy Foundation.